raizen74/aws-sap/README.md

 **IAM Access Analyzer** analyzes CloudTrail logs to determine whether external access is granted.
 Both IAM Access Analyzer and Macie findings can be reported in Security Hub.
 Security Hub has integration with Organizations, so you can use one single Security Hub dashboard to monitor for both security issues in one place.

 **Permission Boundaries**: You can attach permissions boundaries only to a **user** or **role**, **not a group**.

+The `NotAction` element enables you to list services whose operations (or individual operations) are **EXEMPTED** from this restriction

 ## SSM Patch Manager